dymmond/esmerald/docs/en/docs/extras/forms.md

 {!> ../../../docs_src/extras/form/model.py !}
 ```

+## Using form as non-data, non-payload field

+When using Form as a non-data, non-payload field, the form receives only the data which matches the field-name.

+If you use form-data requests make sure the field content is valid json.
+When you use json requests only the portion which matches the field-name is passed through the model wrapped by the form.

 ## Notes

 As you could see from the examples, it is very simple and direct to use the `Form` in Esmerald and